Ed, Edd n Eddy's Big Picture Show: Development and release

 While Ed, Edd n Eddy was in the middle of its fifth season, Cartoon Network confirmed on March 1, 2006 that a sixth one had been approved.
 As the show's creator Danny Antonucci and a.k.a.
 Cartoon were working on season six, the network allowed them to work on a film for it, which would serve as the series finale.
 He decided to cut the sixth season short so they could focus more on creating this movie, entitled Ed, Edd n Eddy's Big Picture Show.
 IGN stated that the series was on hiatus in November 2007.
 The two sixth-season episode segments that had already been produced—"May I Have This Ed" and "Look Before You Ed"—premiered on June 29, 2008.
-During The Complete Second Season DVD's "Behind the Eds" interview, Antonucci hinted that the film would reveal what is under Double D's hat, though this never occurred.
+During The Complete Second Season DVD's "Behind the Eds" interview, Antonucci hinted that the film would reveal what is under Edd's hat, though this never occurred.
 A few episodes, such as "Run Ed, Run", implied that he is bald.

 Before Big Picture Show premiered, Antonucci mentioned that it would show Eddy's brother for the first time.
 The character was voiced by Terry Klassen, who also served as the voice director for Big Picture Show.
 Antonucci directed the film and co-wrote it along with Jono Howard, Mike Kubat, Rachel Connor and Stacy Warnick.
 Daniel Sioil as well as Ruth Vincent served as producers while Ken Cathro was its editor and Scott Underwood, Steve Garcia, Raven Molisee, Joel Dickie and "Big" Jim Miller worked on the storyboards.
 Yeson Entertainment and Voicebox Productions Inc. respectively handled the animation and voice production.
 Series composer Patric Caird composed the score, and later released this on his website.

 On December 1, 2008, Antonucci stated production on the movie was "wrapping up" after two years of work, and that it would air on Cartoon Network the following year.
 When asked for details about Big Picture Show, he mentioned it would be shown in widescreen format and the title characters would "do something really bad, and they find themselves running away from Cul-De-Sac to find a safe place".
 After being completed in 2008, the film premiered on November 8, 2009.
 It runs for a total of 89 minutes.
 Matt Kapko of Animation World Network described the premiere of Ed, Edd n Eddy's Big Picture Show as a "huge ratings success for Cartoon Network", noting that the premiere "earned double and triple-digit ratings and delivery gains among all kid demo[graphics]".